Frank Abney Hastings: Later adventures

 In 1824, he came to England to obtain a steamer, and in 1825 he had fitted out a small steamer named the Karteria ("Perseverance"), manned by Englishmen, Swedes and Greeks, and provided with apparatus for the discharge of shell and hot shot.
 He did enough to show that if his advice had been vigorously followed the Turks would have been driven off the sea long before the date of the battle of Navarino.
 The great effect produced by his shells in an attack on the sea-line of communication of the Turkish army, then besieging Athens at Oropos and Volos in March and April 1827, was a clear proof that much more could have been done.

 Military mismanagement caused the defeat of the Greeks round Athens.
 But Hastings, in co-operation with General Richard Church, shifted the scene of the attack to western Greece.
 Here his destruction of a small Turkish squadron at Salona Bay in the Gulf of Corinth (29 September 1827) provoked Ibrahim Pasha into the aggressive movements which led to the destruction of his fleet by the allies at Navarino on 20 October 1827.

 Death

 On 25 May 1828 he was wounded in an attempt to reclaim Missolonghi, and he died a few days later from his injuries in Zakynthos on 1 June.
 Greece held a national funeral in honor of him.
 He was laid to rest beneath the arsenal of Poros, today a Hellenic Naval Academy, and his heart is preserved in the Anglican Church in Athens.
-Multiple monuments in Greece were built in his honor, and several streets were named after him.
+Multiple monuments in Greece were built in his honour, and several streets were named after him.
 General Gordon, who served in the war and wrote its history, says of him: "If ever there was a disinterested and really useful Philhellene it was Hastings.
 He received no pay, and had expended most of his slender fortune in keeping the Karteria afloat for the last six months.
 His ship, too, was the only one in the Greek navy where regular discipline was maintained.